Why is Libya so lawless?

 Which are the main militias?

-- Islamic State's main base is Sirte and is made up of defectors from local jihadi groups, and foreign fighters.
-Its most prominent affiliate in Libya is the Islamic Youth Shura Council (IYSC).
+- Islamic State's main base is the city of Sirte and is made up of defectors from local jihadi groups, and foreign fighters.
+Its most prominent affiliate in Libya was the Islamic Youth Shura Council (IYSC).
 In October 2014, the IYSC declared that Derna, a small town on the north-eastern coast and some 720km (450 miles) from Tripoli, had become the first Libyan town to join the global caliphate that IS has vowed to create.
-However, it has since been pushed out of the town by the al-Qaeda-linked Mujahideen Shura Council of Derna.
+However, it has since been pushed out of the town bythe al-Qaeda-linked Mujahideen Shura Council of Derna.

 What is everyday life like?

 Oil production has nearly ground to a halt, banks are strapped for cash and hospitals are running out of medicine.